-Start your visit at the Country Music Hall of Fame and Museum.
-Not only will you experience the evolution and growth of one of the fastest growing music genres, you’ll see how country music has influenced so many other genres of music and why Nashville is the epicenter of the country music industry.
-From there, head up the street to The Parthenon at Centennial Park where you’ll find a full scale replica of the Greek Parthenon.
-There you’ll learn why Nashville was called the “Athens of the South” before it was known as Music City.
+Start your visit with the Country Music Hall of Fame and Museum.
+Not only will you experience the evolution and growth of one of the fastest-growing music genres, but you’ll also see how country music has influenced so many other genres of music and why Nashville is the epicenter of the country music industry.
+Instead of looking up for the stars, look across the street at the Music City Walk of Fame.
+This landmark pays tribute to those from all genres of music who have contributed to the world through song or other industry collaboration and made a significant contribution to the music industry with a connection to Music City.
+From there, head up the street to The Parthenon at Centennial Park, where you’ll find a full-scale replica of the Greek Parthenon.
+You’ll learn why Nashville was called the “Athens of the South” before it became known as Music City.

-Of course, any first timer to Nashville has to check out the honky tonks on Lower Broadway.
-The neon lights and music streaming out onto the streets are often what people think of when they think Nashville.
+Of course, any first-timer to Nashville has to check out Honky Tonk Highway on Lower Broadway.
+People often think of the neon lights and music streaming out onto the streets when they think of Nashville.
 Rows of honky tonks line the street and offer live music all day and night.
 There’s no cover charge, but don’t forget that the bands play for tips.
 If you’d like to experience other genres of music, you can hit one of more than 180 live music venues that fill the city.
-Download the free Nashville Live Music Guide app to search live music by genre, date, or area of town.
+Check out the Live Music Venues in Nashville or Guide to Free Live Music in Nashville for more.